 Vacation time, personal leave, and sick leave are considered an expenditure in the year paid.
 Unused personal leave and sick leave rollover into the next year as sick leave and may accumulate up to 140 days.
 The district pays for unused accumulated sick leave for vested employees upon termination.
 The district pays for unused accumulated vacation time upon termination.
-The District paid all unused sick leave days and vacation days by June 30, 2022 and has no outstanding amounts due.
+The District unused sick leave balance as of June 30, 2023 is \$9,407.